 Waist Pack or Backpack

-- A waist pack (aka fanny pack, or “bum bag” as our British, Aussie and Kiwi friends would say) makes it much easier to carry your stuff (ID, room key, money, credit cards) around, is relatively secure against pickpockets if you wear the bag in front, and keeps your hands free.
+A waist pack (aka fanny pack, or “bum bag” as our British, Aussie and Kiwi friends would say) makes it much easier to carry your stuff (ID, room key, money, credit cards) around, is relatively secure against pickpockets if you wear the bag in front, and keeps your hands free.
 I know they look kind of silly, but so do Mickey Mouse ears!
 Don’t worry, you will see lots of people at Disneyland sporting both.
-Try eBags for a wide selection and good prices on waist packs.

-- Alternatively, consider a small backpack/daypack.
+Alternatively, consider a small backpack/daypack.
 As long as it’s small and squishy enough, you can probably cram it in beside you on any rides that don’t provide storage space for personal items.
-A favorite of many Disney park fans is the Baggallini Messenger Sling Bag, which is sort of a backpack hybrid with lots and lots of pockets and compartments, including an outer mesh pocket that’s perfect for a water bottle. eBags carries this bag in many colors at a very good price.
+A favorite of many Disney park fans is the Baggallini Messenger Bag, which is sort of a sling/backpack hybrid with lots and lots of pockets and compartments, including an outer mesh pocket that’s perfect for a water bottle.

 It’s in Word format so that you can adapt it to your own needs — just delete any items that don’t apply to you.
 Also includes a checklist of things to do before you go, such as stopping the paper and the mail, etc.